azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certification exam (concise cheat sheet)

+### Security Group vs Network ACL

+You can't use Internet Gateway as source/destination for SG.

+SG supports only allow rules (you can't explicitly deny any a traffic).
+All rules evaluated.
+To enable pinging, allow ICMP protocol.
+In peered VPCs, you can reference SGs which are across different accounts but within same region.

+SGs are stateful, that is, if you allow e.g. inbound traffic on port 80, you don't need to configure the outbound traffic (and vice versa); because, security group automatically allows the return traffic.

+* Default SG's default rules: allows all outbound, allows inbound only from SG itself
+* Custom SG's default rules: allows all outbound, no inbound

+NACL supports allow and deny rules.
+Rules evaluated in order.
+* Default NACL’s default rules: allows all outbound, allows all inbound
+* Custom NACL’s default rules: denies all outbound, denies all inbound

+NACL are stateless, that is, if you allow e.g. inbound port on port 80, you need to explicitly allow outbound traffic on **ephermal portS** associated with the client (vice versa).

 ### Elastic File System

 POSIX compliant, Supports only NFS protocol and Linux.
 Supports multi-AZ.